DataDog/hiring-engineers/answers.md

 The script is randomvalue.py and randomvalue.yaml; both which will be uploaded here.

-**Bonus:** Since the yaml is also included, I can modify that file only and keep the py file as is.
+**Bonus:** Since the yaml is also included, I can modify that file only and keep the py file as is for any configuration changes.

 ## Visualizing Data:

 The API explorer from DataDog was simple to understand, and once I started testing a couple of them, it was easy to implement.
 I used postman to execute the API.

-Since this was a timeboard, I managed to focus most of my time on that API section: https://docs.datadoghq.com/api/?lang=python#timeboards
+Since this section required me to add timeboard, I managed to focus most of my time on that API section: https://docs.datadoghq.com/api/?lang=python#timeboards

 The postman script can be found here: https://www.dropbox.com/s/63z0cbf9146egzx/Postman3API?dl=0